darshandesai1095/hnsw_lite/README.md

 #### 4. Serialize and Deserialize the Graph
 The project includes default implementations for Euclidean distance and Cosine similarity.
 You can create your own metric function and integrate it as needed:

+- Save to JSON:
 ```typescript
 const graphJSON = hnsw.toJSON(); // Convert the graph to JSON
 fs.writeFileSync('hnsw_graph.json', JSON.stringify(graphJSON));
 ```

+- Load from JSON:
 ```typescript
 const graphData = JSON.parse(fs.readFileSync('hnsw_graph.json', 'utf8'));
 const restoredHnsw = HNSW.fromJSON(graphData); // Rebuild the graph from JSON